Limit Models in Strictly Stable Abstract Elementary Classes: Background

 Suppose that $N$ is a limit model over $M$, witnessed by $\langle M_i \mid i < \alpha \rangle$, and $p \in \gaS(M)$ syntactically splits over $M$.
 Then, since Galois types are syntactic, there are $b, c \in N$ such that $\tp(b/M) = \tp(c/M)$ and, for an appropriate $\phi$, $\phi(x, b, m) \wedge \neg \phi(x, c, m) \in p$.
 We can find $\beta, \beta' < \alpha$ such that $b \in N_\beta$ and $c \in N_{\beta'}$.
 Since $b$ and $c$ have the same type, we can find an amalgam $N_* \succ N_\beta$ and $f:N_\alpha \to_{M} N_*$ such that $f(b) = c$.
-Since $N$ is universal over $N_{\beta'}$, we can find $h:N_* \to_{N_\beta'} N$.
+Since $N$ is universal over $N_{\beta'}$, we can find $h:N_* \to_{N_{\beta'}} N$.
 This gives us an isomorphism $h \circ f:N_\beta \cong h(f(N_\beta))$ and we claim that this witnesses the semantic version splitting: $c \in N_{\beta'}$, so $c = h(c) = h(f(b)) \in h(f(N_\beta))$ and, thus, $\neg \phi(x, c, m) \in p \upharpoonright h(f(N_\beta))$.
 On the other hand, $\phi(x, c, m) = h\circ f(\phi(x, b, m)) \in h \circ f( p \upharpoonright N_\beta)$.
 Thus, we have witnessed $h \circ f(p \upharpoonright N_\beta) \neq p \upharpoonright h(f(N_\beta))$.

-Note if $\kappa^*_\mu(\K) = \mu$, then the conclusion is uninteresting, but the results still hold.
-Also, we assume joint embedding, etc. only in $\K_\mu$; however, to simplify presentation, we work as though these properties held in all of $\K$ and, thus, we had a monster model.
+Note if $\kappa^*_\mu(\K) = \mu$, then the conclusion of Theorem \ref{uniqueness theorem} is uninteresting, but the results still hold: any two limit models whose lengths have the same cofinality are isomorphic on general grounds.
+Also, we assume joint embedding, etc. only in $\K_\mu$.
+However, to simplify presentation, we work as though these properties held in all of $\K$ and, thus, we work inside a monster model.
 This will allow us to write $\tp(a/M)$ rather than $\tp(a/M;N)$ and witness Galois type equality with automorphisms.
-However, standard techniques can translate our proofs to ones not using a monster model.
+The standard technique of working inside of a $(\mu,\mu^+)$-limit model can translate our proofs to ones not using a monster model.

 Under these assumptions, it is possible to construct towers.
 This is the key technical tool in this construction.
 Towers were introduced in Shelah and Villaveces \cite{ShVi} and expanded upon in \cite{Va1} and subsequent works.